-Walk down to Aberferlin beach with its rock pools and sand and shingle beach at low tide just below Trefin, then take the path over the cliff tops to Abercastle, a beautiful inlet and popular quaint fishing village.
+Walk down to Aberferlin beach with its rock pools and sand and shingle beach just below Trefin, then take the path over the cliff tops to Abercastle, a beautiful inlet and popular quaint fishing village.
 Take advantage of the local bus service, the Puffin Shuttle and leave your car behind.
 The picturesque coves and beaches of Porthgain and Abermawr are within easy reach and ready to be explored.

 Further afield lies the bustling harbour town of Fishguard with a range of facilities or to the west lies St Davids, this tiny City is famous for its Cathedral and Bishops Palace, as well as an excellent choice of shops, galleries, restaurants and pubs to sample.

 A wonderful holiday home that families and friends will enjoy whatever the season.

 Please ensure your read our access statement for this cottage in the tab above for more information, however if you are still unsure whether the property will be suitable for your needs, don't hesitate to call us on 01437 765 765 to discuss your specific requirements.

 Ground Floor: Glazed porch, hall, sitting room, open plan kitchen/lounge, dining room, utility room, cloakroom/whb/wc, study.

 First Floor: Single room/pull-out single trundle bed, twin room, double room, bathroom/shower cubicle/whb/wc, master bedroom/kingsize bed/ensuite shower room/whb/wc.

 Heating: Oil central heating, underfloor heating throughout, electric fire, wood burner - starter pack provided.

 Electricity: , Oil & Gas: £20 per week September - May, free June - August.